-When you’re unemployed, updating your LinkedIn Profile gets complicated in a hurry.
-What should you list for your Professional Headline and Current Position, when you’re between jobs?
-After all, the whole purpose of updating your Profile is to attract prospective employers.
-Choose the wrong content, and you could drive hiring managers away instead.
+When you’re unemployed, updating your LinkedIn profile can get complicated in a hurry.
+What should you list for your professional headline and current position when you are between jobs?
+After all, the purpose of updating your profile is to attract prospective employers.
+Choosing the wrong content could drive hiring managers away instead of attracting them.

 What to Include in Your LinkedIn Profile When You're Unemployed

 A simple option is to put an end date on your last position and not add a new one.
-That way your Profile is technically correct and you're not highlighting your status of being unemployed.
+That way, your profile is technically correct, and you're not highlighting your unemployed status.

 LinkedIn Professional Headline Examples